AN OPEN LETTER FROM EDTECH LEADERS

 Carlos R. Solís, Ph.D., Associate Vice President Instructional Technologies Support, Texas State University

-Jennifer Sparrow, Senior Director of Teaching and Learning with Technology, Penn State University
+Jennifer Sparrow, Associate Vice President, Teaching and Learning with Technology, Penn State University

 Jenn Stringer, Chief Academic Technology Officer & Assistant Vice Chancellor for Teaching and Learning, University of California, Berkeley